brookisme/familyable-testapp/README.md

 ```

 db/seeds.rb is currently set up to create 5 generations, where the first generation has 15 people and each generation afterwards is 3 to 6 times bigger than the parents generation.
 Edit this file as you see fit for your testing needs.

+You'll need to of course write the recursive methods to compare to...
+I'll be doing that soon enough if you just want to wait.